rust-lang/rust/active/0000-traits.md

    orphans more carefully.
 4. Revise vtable resolution algorithm to be gradual.
 5. Revise method resolution algorithm in terms of vtable resolution.
-6. Define operator overloading in a stricter fashion.

 # Motivation